Descanonge/filefinder/docs/source/usage.rst

 characters, and if available its parsed value.

 .. currentmodule:: filefinder.matches

+The most straightforward way to retrieve a value is getitem. example.
+options: parsed if parsed, only not discarded.

+this correspond to the method get_value with options.

+other way is get_values

 A specific match can be obtained using :func:`Matches.get_matches` and either the index of the group in the pattern (starting at 0), or a group name.